 Can I make this sandwich ahead of time?

-The olive salad is traditional, but you can tone it down or swap in sun-dried tomatoes, roasted peppers, or mild giardiniera instead.
+The olive salad is the traditional heart of the sandwich, but you can tone it down or swap in sun-dried tomatoes, extra roasted red peppers, or mild giardiniera to suit your taste.

-Traditionally, it’s served cold or at room temperature after marinating.
-But if you like it warm, a quick press on a grill pan works too!
+Traditionally it is served cold or at room temperature after marinating.
+If you prefer it warm, a quick press on a hot grill pan gives you a lovely toasted version.

 - 1 large round loaf of Italian bread